 - Earn a minimum 2.80 cumulative grade point average in all coursework.

-- Complete an application to the COSD major in the Advising Center in 351 Waldron Hall.
+- Complete an application to the COSD major in the Academic Success Center in Young Hall.

 COSD Degree Requirements

 To graduate with a COSD major, students must maintain the following minimum academic standards:

 - Maintain a cumulative GPA of at least 2.0 during junior and senior years.